← Back to all posts

 What works: You can create and send invitations without paying anything.
 The template library covers a wide range of event types.
 Basic RSVP tracking is included.
 For casual get-togethers where the invitation itself is not a priority, Evite removes the cost barrier entirely.

 What does not: The free experience comes with a cost your guests pay instead: ads.
 Your friends open a link to your dinner party and are greeted with banner ads before they even see the event details.
 The templates have not evolved much over the years, and the overall experience feels dated.
 Delivery is email-based with the same open rate challenges as Paperless Post.
-Evite does offer a premium tier that removes ads, but paying so your guests are not annoyed feels like it should be the default, not an upsell.
+Evite does offer a premium tier that removes ads, but charging you so your guests can be spared the banners feels like something that should come standard.

 Best for: Casual events where budget is the only priority and you do not mind ads appearing alongside your invitation.